New Patients 757-216-9914

 The benefits are clear.
 Sealants are all about prevention, and they’re incredibly effective.
 Studies show that sealants can reduce the risk of decay in molars by nearly 80%.
 That’s a huge win for long-term oral health.

 • For Kids: Children’s newly erupted permanent molars are especially vulnerable.
 Their enamel is still maturing, and kids are still mastering thorough brushing techniques.
-Applying sealants as soon as these molars come in (around ages 6 and 12) gives them a major head start against cavities during these cavity-prone years.
+Applying sealants as soon as these molars come in (around ages 6 and 12) gives them a major head start against cavities during these years of increased risk.

 • For Adults: If you have deep grooves in your molars and a history of cavities, sealants aren’t just for kids.
 Adults who don’t have fillings in those teeth can still benefit from this protective layer.
 It’s a proactive way to avoid future drilling and fillings.